Degrees and Certifications:

 University of Arizona: Bachelor of Arts in Elementary Education with an Endorsement in English as a Second Language

-My name is Tianna Urrea and I am a new face to Lulu Walker Elementary School.
-I am absolutely ecstatic to have the opportunity to work with students to meet academic excellence, but to also help them grow as more than students, but as people.
+My name is Tianna Urrea and I am now a familiar face at Keeling Elementary School.
+This will be my third year at Keeling and I am absolutely ecstatic to have the opportunity to work with students to meet academic excellence, but to also help them grow as more than students, but as people.
 I walk into my classroom everyday excited to take on the next challenge, and I leave everyday with a heart that is overflowing.
-I am truly one of the luckiest people to get to have a job that doesn't feel like one and I am super excited to be teaching first grade here at Walker!
+I am truly one of the luckiest people to get to have a job that doesn't feel like one and I am super excited to be teaching fourth grade here at Keeling!

 The moment I decided I needed to be a teacher when I was in 3rd grade.
 It was my first time in a public school and it happened to be in Amphitheater School District.
 My teacher was so warm and welcoming and made me feel like I was right where I was supposed to be.
 From that moment, I knew it was going to be my duty to give the same warm fuzzies to my future students and I have never looked back!